Skip to main content

 • International Standards on Auditing

-Under the Accounting and Financial Reporting Ordinance of 2021, the Accounting and Financial Reporting Council (AFRC) is responsible for overseeing audit standard-setting activities.
-Under AFRC oversight, the Hong Kong Institute of Certified Public Accountants (HKICPA) continues to set audit standards.
-The latest Statement of Protocol on oversight arrangements was signed between the AFRC and HKICPA in August 2022.
+Under the Accounting and Financial Reporting Council Ordinance (Cap.
+588), the Accounting and Financial Reporting Council (AFRC) is responsible for overseeing audit standard-setting activities in Hong Kong Special Administrative Region (S.A.R.).
+Under the oversight of the AFRC, the Hong Kong Institute of Certified Public Accountants (HKICPA) continues to set auditing standards.
+The latest Statement of Protocol on the oversight arrangements between the AFRC and HKICPA was signed in August 2022.

 Current Status: Adopted